harrydaihaolin/2031/README.md

-# 2031
+# EECS 2031
-## Coding questions from 2031 textbook "The C Programming"
+## Introduction
+Codes from exercises in The C Programming answer book
+## Contents